dayemsiddiqui/ruskit/docs/views.md

 ### Example Usage

-Here's how to use Tailwind CSS in your Rustavel templates:
+Here's how to use Tailwind CSS in your Ruskit templates:

 ```html
 {% extends "base.html" %}